lammps/lammps/doc/src/pair_bpm_spring.rst

 model.
 It mirrors the construction of the :doc:`bpm/spring
 <bond_bpm_spring>` bond style.

-This pair interaction is always applied to pairs of nonbonded particles that are within the interaction distance.
+This pair interaction is always applied to pairs of non-bonded particles that are within the interaction distance.
 For pairs of bonded particles that are within the interaction distance, there is the option to either include this pair interaction and overlay the pair force over the bond